Mooninaut/phoenix-move-windows/README.md

 Open `src/phoenix-config.ts` in your preferred text editor.

-Search for `// Preferences`. `loggingEnabled` and `loggingIndent` control output to the macOS Console.
+Search for `// Preferences`

+`loggingEnabled` and `loggingIndent` control output to the macOS Console.
 To view Console output, open the Console app, enter `phoenix` in the search field, press Enter, click `ANY` and select `PROCESS`.
 Enabling console logging can help debug configuration issues.

 To customize your personal configuration, edit the Window Bindings section.